 - Which methodology is suitable for the dynamic mapping of energy, material requirements and environmental impacts?

 In order to create a reliable evaluation basis for adaptive systems, D02 aims to provide consistent LCA data.
-However, a suitable data structure must be developed, specific data sets compiled and implemented in dynamic life cycle assessment models.
-The generated data and results have to be prepared and used for the development and design in the planning and development phases.
-In addition, ecological data must be transferred into technical indicators.
+However, a suitable data structure was developed, specific data sets compiled and implemented in dynamic life cycle assessment models.
+The generated data and results were prepared and used for the development and design in the planning and development phases.

 The methodology developed in D02 provides a well-founded basis for dynamically mapping energy and material requirements as well as environmental impacts of adaptive buildings over their life cycle.
 As a result irregular, little or unpredictable occurrences are taken into account.